COVID-19 and the Occupational Health and Safety Act

 - health and safety representative (if one exists)

-Employers must promote hand hygiene and cough and sneeze etiquette in the workplace.
+Employers should promote hand hygiene and cough and sneeze etiquette in the workplace.

-All workers in Ontario, including those working with patients or clients who are being investigated for COVID-19, have the right to:
+All workers in Ontario, including those working with patients or clients who are being investigated for, have the right to:

 - know about hazards in their workplace and to be trained on how to protect themselves from harm